brontosaurusrex/brontosaurusrex.github.io/_posts/2017-02-14-plexus-and-blender.md

 Basically: Edges are shader effect, connecting nodes are actual geometry (produced with particles on vertcies and a little sphere).
 [Landscape shader](https://cdn.scrot.moe/images/2017/02/15/plexusMaterial.jpg) is mostly mix of emission and transparent nodes, scene has no additional lights.
 Connecting nodes (little spheres) are pure emission material.

+Edges as shader effect are good, since they provide unfiform wire width and they are bad since the effect triangulates geometry and rendering times are stupidly high for such basic output (This could easily be some sort of opengl output).

 An attempt to hide some of the edges using

     geometry > normal > separate ... > various math > wireframe size